EndoMapper dataset of complete calibrated endoscopy procedures: Background summary

 Building on our dataset, the community can provide derived or metadata results to support subsequent research.
-Some examples of these derived data are included in the dataset: 1) Anatomical regions segmentation, at frame level, performed by a doctor after visualizing the video.
-2) Tools segmentation in selected video sections, which can boost the tool segmentation performance in the endoscopy specific domain.
-3) Structure from Motion (SfM) using COLMAP \cite{schoenberger2016sfm} which provides up to scale 6 DoF endoscope trajectory and 3D models for the video segments corresponding to smooth explorations of non-deforming scenes.
-The output of COLMAP can be used for the computer vision community as supervision for tasks such as image matching \cite{dusmanu2019d2} or image retrieval \cite{radenovic2018fine}.
+Some examples of these derived data are included in the dataset: 1) anatomical regions segmentation, at frame level, performed by a doctor after visualizing the video; 2) tools segmentation in selected video sections, which can boost the tool segmentation performance in the specific endoscopy domain; 3) Structure from Motion (SfM) reconstructions using COLMAP \cite{schoenberger2016sfm}, which provides up-to-scale 6 DoF endoscope trajectory and 3D models for the video segments corresponding to smooth explorations of non-deforming scenes.
+The SfM output has proven valid to supervise learning tasks such as image matching \cite{dusmanu2019d2} or image retrieval \cite{radenovic2018fine}.

+Endomapper offers a sweet point of challenge, including easy video segments where state-of-the-art algorithms perform reasonably.
+However, all these methods also fail at some point, signaling what are the research challenges to face.
+We believe that the dataset will spur research that identifies challenges and foster progress of VSLAM in gastrointestinal environments.

+Finally, we have made publicly available 7 software repositories corresponding to photometric and geometric calibration from calibration videos, simulated colon sequences generation and technical validation.
+Section \emph{Code Availability} contains the details of these repositories containing the software, including installation and usage instructions.